sublimetext-io/docs.sublimetext.io/docs/reference/package-control/submitting.md

 - Note that the [`git-archive`][arch] feature is used to create the package file, meaning you can use [`.gitattributes`][attr] to exclude images and other files that have no functionality in the package
-  (typically drastically reducing file size of your package).
+  (typically drastically reducing file size of your package when images are included in the repository).

 [scopes]: https://www.sublimetext.com/docs/scope_naming.html
 [attr]: https://www.git-scm.com/docs/gitattributes#_export_ignore